Data Health Dashboard

 Monitoring Rules

-Monitoring Rules let you automatically apply Smart Assertions (AI anomaly monitors) across your data landscape using search-based predicates.
+Monitoring Rules let you apply assertions across your data landscape using search-based predicates.
 Instead of manually creating assertions on individual tables, you define a rule that describes which datasets should be monitored and what to monitor, and DataHub takes care of the rest.

 Prerequisites